-Aside from Capital Gains, Wealth and Inheritance Taxes, non residents must pay tax on any income that arises in Spain.
-Income tax for non-residents is charged at a fixed rate of 19% if you are a resident in an EU or EEA country, and for non-residents from the rest of the world the rate is 24%.
+Aside from Local (IBI), Capital Gains, Wealth and Inheritance Taxes, non residents must pay tax on any income they receive that arises in Spain.
+Income tax for non-residents is charged at a fixed rate of 19% if you are a resident in an EU or EEA country For non-residents from the rest of the world, the rate is 24%.
+This includes a non residents property tax.

 This tax is often referred to as an imputed income tax.
-Spanish tax legislation for some reason assumes that a non-resident owner derives some sort of benefit from owning property, whether true or not, and provides a system to tax it.
+Spanish tax legislation for some reason assumes that a non-resident owner derives some sort of benefit from owning property and provides a system to tax it.

 Cadastral value of property (pre 1994) = €300,000